Tanq16/blog_site/_posts/newbified/2022-11-26-newbified-apple-ecosystem-features.md

 5. Holding an option on the Apple keyboard persists it for the duration it is held.
 Example → hold the ⇧ key and type to output everything in uppercase and leave it for going back to normal.
 Another example would be to hold the "123" button to view numbers and symbols while it's held.
 6. When music is playing on the iPhone, trigger spotlight (drag down on the home screen) to get more rich internet information about the artist on some occasions under Siri Suggestions.
 7. While conversing with someone over, text message in any app, iOS 16 allows instant selection and translation of text to, and from any language through the Translate app.
 Additionally, the translated text can be instantly replaced with the selected text using the pop-up options that appear after the translation.
+8. If the "Silence Unknown Callers" setting is enabled and a call is received from an unknown number that we called first, then that call won't be silenced.

 ## Siri